 Eight NOAA Cooperative Institutes support GOES-R. Information for each Institute follows the map below:

-The Cooperative Institute for Climate and Satellites (CICS), with locations in College Park, MD and Asheville, NC, performs collaborative research aimed at enhancing NOAA's ability to use satellite observations and Earth System models to advance the national climate mission, including monitoring, understanding, predicting and communicating information on climate variability and change.
+The Cooperative Institute for Climate and Satellites (CICS), with locations in College Park, Maryland, and Asheville, North Carolina, performs collaborative research aimed at enhancing NOAA's ability to use satellite observations and Earth system models to advance the national climate mission, including monitoring, understanding, predicting and communicating information on climate variability and change.

 The Joint Institute for Marine and Atmospheric Research (JIMAR), located at the University of Hawaii in Honolulu focuses on research in ecosystem forecasting, ecosystem monitoring, ecosystem-based management, protection and restoration of resources, equatorial oceanography, climate research and impacts, tropical meteorology, and tsunami and other long-period ocean waves.